justy/asyn/README.md

     sendPayloadRequest(element, request);

 where `element` is a string representing a DOM element _(really a selector that will be passed to jQuery)_ and `request` is valid JSON.
+In essence:

+    'Request content to put into this element.'

 This function sends a GET to `/payloads`.